expressjs/express/Charter.md

 ## Section 4: Roles & Responsibilities

-The Express TC manages all aspects both the technical and community parts of the project.
+The Express TC manages all aspects of both the technical and community parts of the project.
 Members of the TC should attend the regular meetings when possible, and be available for discussion of time sensitive or important issues.